 My problem stemmed from a corrupted database in

 ~/Library/Safari/.
-There are five files in that folder related to storing your history.
+There are four or five files in that folder related to storing your history, depending on your OS version.
 You should close Safari and then delete all of them:

 With any luck, you should now be able to open Safari, load a website, and then close Safari without it losing your history.